 So, understanding the pros and cons of hard anodized cookware will really help you to decide whether this kitchenware is right for you or not.

 Hard anodized cookware refers to the kitchenware which has been subjected to an electrolytic process, and the natural oxidation is kept in control.

 The process includes immersing the metal in a chemical bath.
 And they are exposed to a low electrical current.
-Then, this results in aluminium oxide.
+Then, this results in aluminum oxide.
 The acid bath is cooled down and again subjected to a stronger current.

-Then, you have got a protective layer of hard-anodized aluminium on the surface.
+Then, you have got a protective layer of hard-anodized aluminum on the surface.
 They are less likely to corrode and non-reactive.
 Thus, experts named the process ‘passivation’ which means to make the metal passive.